leolanese/Functional-Programming-mindset/README.md

 #### Conclusion

-Functional Programming becomes, for very good reasons, an important trend to learn and it relies on the essence of the most popular frameworks, and this becomes even more obvious when the application starts escalating to an enterprise-level and complexity and number of components that communicates and interact each-other requires communication across remote-siblings relying on having the same updated and unique data.
+`Functional Programming becomes, for very good reasons, an important trend to learn and it relies on the essence of the most popular frameworks`, and` this becomes even more obvious` when the application starts escalating `to an enterprise-level` and complexity and number of components that communicates and interact each-other requires communication across remote-siblings relying on having the same updated and unique data.

-### DEMO/ Presentation:
+### Workshop/Presentation:
 https://tech.io/playgrounds/24002/fp-workshop</br>

 ---